echolinr/echolinr.github.io/projects/project_a.md

 1. Select an answer for each item in the form.
     - refer to [index](./projects/project_a?id=index) to see detailed description of each field.
-2. Click `Caculate` to view the satisfacton level.
+2. Click `Calculate` to view the satisfacton level.
 The value is in a scale of 0 to 1.

 ## Add to database